 From the Angels’ D-League team up through Triple-A, Wantz never had a win-loss record above .500 until he was 2-1 in the Arizona Instructional League in 11 games and five starts.

-Wantz’s big-league debut in the season opener on May 13, 1965, two days after his 25th birthday.
+Wantz’s big-league debut came in the season opener on May 13, 1965, two days after his 25th birthday.
 Entering the eighth inning at Dodger Stadium with the Angels trailing Cleveland 5-0, Wantz struck out Max Alvis.
-He gave up back-to-back doubles and a single that produced two runs, then struck out Ralph Terry before getting Dick Howser to ground out to shortstop Jim Fregosi.
+He gave up back-to-back doubles and a single that resulted in a pair of runs, but then struck out Ralph Terry before getting Dick Howser to ground out to shortstop Jim Fregosi.
 The Angels pinch-hit for him in the bottom of the eighth in a game they would lose, 7-1.

 The 6-foot-5, 195-pound righthander died a month later at Daniel Freeman Hospital in Inglewood.